MADAO-Byte/JS--minifier/Phase1/README.md

 ## PHASE-1

-This is a cli tool to automaticall download source code of the given URL and concatenate and minify its javascript file.
+This is a cli tool to automatically download source code of the given URL and concatenate and minify its javascript file.

+___ npm install -g grunt-cli ___